 Abel Tasman National Park

 Even in wintertime you can still walk on the golden sand beaches of the Abel Tasman, you might even be brave enough to go for a swim!
 Abel Tasman is low lying and located right in the heart of the sunniest area of New Zealand, it’s very unusual to see snow here.
 The national park is really easy to get to for the day from Nelson, or closer.
-You can jump on a water taxi and take your pick from day walks from 2 – 6 hours.
+You can jump on a water taxi and take your pick of day walks from 2 – 6 hours long.

 Mount Cook National Park